gitUmaru/Pathomatic/README.md

 <img src="assets/images/InitialLogo.png" />

-Pathomatic is an app that detects regions of cancer using a tensorFlow model on Android devices.
+Pathomatic is an app that detects regions of cancer using a TensorFlow model on Android devices.
 AIPMOC stands for Artificial Intelligence in Precision Medicine for Ovarian Carcinoma.
-Within this project we are integrating a machine learning model that detects the boundaries of cancerous portions of a microscope image via camera input.
+Within this project, we are integrating a machine learning model that detects the boundaries of cancerous portions of a microscope image via camera input.
 We are deploying this model on an android application using a Flutter front end and TensorFlow lite back end.
 The next step in this process is to digitally reconstruct the microscope slide using an image stitching algorithm.
-This process is accomplished by sending an email to a server which processes the request.
+This process is accomplished by sending an email to a server that processes the request.
 The server returns the email with the stitched image in a .tiff file format.
-Ultimately, the goal of this project is to aid pathologists who don't have access to expensive slide scanners and allow lab technicians to capture relavant regions of image (ROI) without the constant intervention of a pathologist.
+Ultimately, the goal of this project is to aid pathologists who don't have access to expensive slide scanners and allow lab technicians to capture relevant regions of image (ROI) without the constant intervention of a pathologist.

 ## Packages
 * Flutter